 When creating a block, floorplanning is essential if you plan to publish placement information.
 Before running Layout on the block, you must floorplan the design block.
-You can use either Chip Planner or PDC commands for floorplanning.
+You may use either Libero's MultiView Navigator (MVN) or PDC commands for floorplanning.